Day Trading Basics

 - A written trading plan describing when to enter, where to exit and how much to risk.

 Many beginners underestimate how tiring it is to watch the market for hours and make rapid decisions.
-Simulated (“paper”) trading can help you test ideas before you commit real money.
+Simulated (“paper”) trading can help you test ideas before you commit real money, although it does not fully capture the emotional impact of wins and losses.

 Risk management for day traders

 In day trading, controlling risk is more important than finding the “perfect” setup.
-A few simple rules most experienced traders follow include:
+A few simple rules many experienced traders follow include:

 - Risking only a small percentage of capital per trade (for example, 0.5–1%).